vhladiienko/awesome-game-production/readme.md

 <sup>[back to top ^](#contents)</sup>

+Handpicked newbie-friendly resources.
 This section is aimed to help deciding if you want to be a game producer, and if yes - where do you start.

 ## :books: Books